stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/03-creating-entry-list-screenlet/05-creating-the-delegate.markdown

       as the *Liferay Guestbook* target (these should be selected by default).
       Click *Create*.

-2. In the new `EntryListScreenlet` class, add an import for `LiferayScreens`, change the class declaration to `public`, and delete any placeholder comments in the class body.
+2. In the new `EntryListScreenlet` class, import `LiferayScreens`, make the class `public`, and delete any placeholder comments in the class body.

 3. In between the `import` statements and the class declaration, add the following code: